 “I don’t know,” he glanced at Jay.
 “I’d lose half the profit, probably.
 I ain’t even sold on the idea, then you want me to go and donate it all away.”

-“Mm.”
-Ed’s look soured even more.
-It didn’t worry Jay; the old man always looked like that when he was making up his mind to do something.
-He breathed a little easier.
-The thing seemed almost done.
+It didn’t worry Jay.
+The old man always looked like that when he was making up his mind to do something.
+He breathed a little easier; the thing seemed almost done.

 Jay nodded.
 He’d expected that, too.

-Rumor wasn’t there.
-He waited.
-Light seeped slowly into the world, the sun first a weakened glede among the treetops, then gradually a glowing orb, casting the land in warm colors that only made him shiver more.
+Jay waited.
+Light seeped back into the world, the sun first a tiny glede glowing amidst the treetops, then a waxing orb.
+As it rose it cast colors over the land, warm colors that made him shiver more.
 Soon the day was bright and awake, the morning fresh with promise.

-In midafternoon, long after lunch rush ended, Ed drove to the bank in town to make a deposit.
+Midafternoon, after the lunch rush, Ed drove into town to drop off the deposit.
 He left the diner in the hands of Jay, Shem, and Annie, the only server there that shift.
 Jay had just dried the last of the dishes when he heard Annie’s voice calling from the bar.

 “Jay!
-Some woman out here for ya.”
+Some woman here for you.”

 His face fell.
 “I know.
 But we wanted to help.”

 Her eyes flashed hard, then softened.
 “I ain axe for help,” she said.
-“Don’t mean I ain’t grateful.”
+“Don’t mean I ain grateful.”

 * * *